 The Lifespan Machine combines modified flatbed scanners with custom image processing and data validation software to automate the collection of Caenorhabditis lifespan data.
 Tens of thousands of nematodes can be monitored on solid agar once an hour for their entire lifespan.
 We use this technology to study how and why we grow old.
 Our 2013 nature methods paper is a good starting point for learning more about the approach.
 Our mailing list is a good forum for asking questions.
-The Lifespan Machine was developed as part of Nicholas Stroustrup's doctoral thesis in Walter Fontana's Lab in the Department of Systems Biology at Harvard Medical School.

 No amount of clever software can replace the attention of a thoughtful experimenter.
 Just as in manual survival assays, the conclusions drawn from automated assays should be evaluated critically in the context of the many assumptions made during collection and analysis.